zeineb111/Linguistic-cues-for-Textual-classification/index.md

 More precisely, we use pre-trained word vectors from twitter with 2B tweets, 27B tokens, 1.2M vocab, uncased.
 We opt for 50 dimension version (as it is enough for our project).

-To note how important the embeddings are the model initially run without them only reached 82% accuracy and 70% F1 score on the training set with very slow convergence (after 100 epochs, which was almost 1 hour of running with the google COLAB GPU).
-However, stay tuned to see what is the effect of adding an embedding layer to the model.
+To note how important the embeddings are the model initially was run without them and only reached 82% accuracy and 70% F1 score on the training set with very slow convergence (after 100 epochs, which was almost 1 hour of running with the Google Colab with GPU).
+However, stay tuned to see what is the effect of adding an embedding layer to the model :wink:

 **Model architecture:**
 We build a model with:
-* embedding layer (see next section) that takes an input a 270 entries vector and outputs a 270 time steps each with a vector of size 50
+* embedding layer that takes an input of 270 entries vector and outputs a 270 time steps each with a vector of size 50
 * bidirectional LSTM layer that outputs a vector of size 64
 * dense layer of 64 neurons
 * dropout layer of 0.2
 * 1 neuron for the last layer that is going to provide the output
 * We add early stopping, learning rate reducer and Elastic net regularization to avoid overfitting

-The model gave an accuracy of **0.996** on the test set. **0.997** also of F1, recall and precision!
+The model gave an accuracy of **0.996** on the test set and **0.997** for the F1, recall and precision metrics!

 <p align="center">
      <img src="last_rnn_big.png" >